 - time spent in continuing legal education programs offered during business hours

-The following are examples of some of the activities that would not be included in a calculation of PROFESSIONAL TIME:
+The following are examples of activities that should not be included in a calculation of professional time:

 - any continuing education courses taken on weekends or in the evening